palmerabollo/tokbox-redirect/README.md

 tokbox-redirect
 ==

-Create links to join online meetings that don't let people who are late join.
+This is a POC.
+Create links to online meetings that don't let people who are late join.

-See it live at https://meet-guido.rhcloud.com
+See it live at https://meet-guido.rhcloud.com (no longer maintained)